sweattep/modern_quotes/README.md

 >in regard to what is important, we are passive; where we are active it is over trivialities

+>In a large application, a good implementation of GC will be more efficient than an equivalently-good implementation of malloc/free.
+This is because large applications have nontrivial object life cycles, and so you end up spending all of your time trying to figure out what exactly those life cycles are

 >I had trouble making tough decisions.
 I was not any good at the job interview process, and I made mistakes.
 I found it very difficult to fire anyone.
 I didn't make major decisions that required some boldness, like adding new cities.

 >You're going to be in trouble today.